 As a part of our initiative, IPA has adopted organization-wide guidelines and services for projects that we implement and/or fund:

 The purpose of registration is to provide a public record of all studies, which helps to combat publication bias (i.e., the skew to seeing positive rather than null results).
-Registration of a pre-analysis plan, in addition to registering more basic information about the study, is optional.
+All of IPA’s randomized trials should be registered on the AEA site.
+The required AEA trial registration is pretty basic, but one can optionally include a detailed pre-analysis plan.

 Sharing data and code.